-James A. Reed Wildlife Memorial Area is a 8.7 mile heavily trafficked loop trail located near Lees Summit, Missouri that features a lake and is good for all skill levels.
+James A. Reed Wildlife Memorial Area is a 8.7 mile heavily trafficked loop trail located near Greenwood, Missouri that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash